wultra/mtoken-sdk-ios/docs/Operation-Expiration.md

 # Operation Expiration Handling

 Every operation should have an expiration time.
-The expired operation cannot be confirmed nor rejected - the server will return an error with the appropriate error (see [Operation errors](Error-Handling.md#operation-errors)).
+An expired operation cannot be confirmed nor rejected - the server will return an error with the appropriate error (see [Operation errors](Error-Handling.md#operation-errors)).

 ## Retrieving expiration time